psychemedia/storytelling-notes/master-maid.md

 ```

-Jacobs' notes explain the extnt to which he tidied up Lang's version:
+Jacobs' notes explain the extent to which he tidied up Lang's version:

 ```{admonition} Jacobs, Notes on "Nix, Nought, Nothing"